aleph2c/miros/doc/quickstart.rst

     :target: _static/md_terraced_pubs.pdf
     :align: center

+.. admonition:: hint

+  Each pub is a state in a statemachine.
+You would program these states as functions that take two arguments, a reference to an activeobject and an event.

+  These state functions will contain an if-elif structure which will have multiple clauses.
+The greeter is the "init" clause, and the enter and exit bouncers are the "entry" and "exit" clauses.

+  The "init", "enter", and "exit" clauses can be activated when the state function is given an event with an init, entry or exit name.

+  Likewise, the bartender is a clause where the application developer sets the event name.

-The heaven will have one goddess Eve, "the goddess of law and order" and the underworld will be ruled by Theo, "the solipsist."
-The earth will have a lazy god named Spike, "the source" who happens to be the only guy who can drink in the whole universe.
+The heaven will have one goddess Eve, "the goddess of law and order" and the underworld will be ruled by Theo, "`the solipsist.
+<https://en.wikipedia.org/wiki/Solipsism>`_"  The earth will have a lazy god
+named Spike, "the source" who happens to be the only guy who can drink in the whole universe.
 Spike will have a companion, who is a spirit, Tara "the explorer."